pantheon-systems/documentation/source/docs/articles/drupal/configuring-settings-php.md

 Depending on your use case, there are two possibilities:

-For web only actions, like redirects, check for the existence of $\_SERVER['PANTHEON\_ENVIRONMENT'] - if it exists, it will contain a string with the current environment (dev, test or live).
+For web only actions, like redirects, check for the existence of $\_SERVER['PANTHEON\_ENVIRONMENT'] - if it exists, it will contain a string with the current environment (Dev, Test, or Live).

     // Pantheon - web only.
     if (isset($_SERVER['PANTHEON_ENVIRONMENT'])) {